aharley/pips/README.md

 ## Demo

-To download our reference model, run this script:
+To download our reference model, run this:

 ```
 sh get_reference_model.sh
 ```

-To run this model on a sample video, run this script:
+To run this model on a sample video, run this:
 ```
 python demo.py
 ```